denoland/manual/basics/modules/integrity_checking.md

 Like caching above, you can also use lock files during use of the `deno run` sub command, validating the integrity of any locked modules during the run.
-Remember that this only validates against dependencies previously added to the lock file.
+Remember that this only validates dependencies previously added to the lock file.

 You can take this a step further as well by using the `--cached-only` flag to require that remote dependencies are already cached.